Organization for Security and Co-operation in Europe: OSCE involvement in Ukraine (2014–2021)

 On 1 December 2014, the mission was in the area to "facilitate a local ceasefire and monitor the repair works on a power station", that it "heard an exchange of artillery fire between unspecified parties", and that "artillery rounds were impacting at approximately 1km to the east of the SMM's position; therefore the SMM left due to security concerns".
 Furthermore, the report states that the "SMM team in the JCCC was in constant contact with the SMM team in Staromikhailivka".
 No mention of a wounded observer is made.

 On 27 October 2015, a suspended OSCE monitor confirmed he had been a former employee of Russia's Main Intelligence Directorate.
 The suspended SMM stated that he had no trouble receiving the position and neither the OSCE nor Ukraine's Security Service thoroughly checked his background.
 Following the report the OSCE issued a comment stating the monitor had been fired due to violations of the organization's code of conduct.

 On 6 April 2016, photos of OSCE monitors attending the wedding of a Russian separatist emerged.
 The wedding had taken place in June 2015.
 The OSCE expressed regret over the incident, issuing a statement saying "The unprofessional behaviour displayed by the monitors in the picture is an individual incident that should not be abused to cast a shadow on the reputation of other mission members."
 The OSCE reported that the monitors were no longer with the OSCE special monitoring mission.

 In April 2017, an OSCE vehicle struck a mine, which killed one SMM member and injured two.
 Two armoured vehicles were on patrol near Luhansk when one struck the mine.
 The dead man was an American paramedic, while the injured included a woman from Germany and a man from the Czech Republic.

 On 18 July 2018, the German broadcaster ARD reported that Russian intelligence services had received inside information about the activities of the OSCE Special Monitoring Mission to Ukraine from a staff member of the OSCE.
 The insider information consisted of observers' preferences in alcohol and women, their financial situation, and their contacts in Ukraine.
 The OSCE issued a statement expressing concern over the alleged security breach.

 Russia has accused members of the Mission of working for the Ukrainian SBU and of spying on the pro-Russian separatists.
 Furthermore, Russia has accused the mission of bias after it reported troop movements from separatist forces, accusing the mission of ignoring similar moves from Ukraine.
 Russia's foreign minister also has claimed that the mission failed to pay sufficient attention to human and minority rights within the Government-controlled areas of Ukraine.
-Furthermore, he criticised that the mission did not clearly attribute ceasefire violations to either side.
+Furthermore, he criticized that the mission did not clearly attribute ceasefire violations to either side.

+2022 Mission to Armenia

+An OSCE Needs Assessment Team was sent to Armenia between 21 and 27 October 2022 following the Armenia–Azerbaijan border crisis.
+The request was made by the government of Armenia.
+The OSCE sent international experts to monitor the Armenia–Azerbaijan border.